micmejia/bible-dump/NKJV/Joel/Joel 2.md

 The sun shall be turned into darkness, And the moon into blood, Before the coming of the great and awesome day of the Lord.

 ###### 32
-And it shall come to pass _That_ whoever calls on the name of the Lord Shall be [^l]saved.
-For in Mount Zion and in Jerusalem there shall be [^m]deliverance, As the Lord has said, Among the remnant whom the Lord calls.
+And it shall come to pass _That_ whoever calls on the name of the Lord Shall be saved.
+For in Mount Zion and in Jerusalem there shall be deliverance, As the Lord has said, Among the remnant whom the Lord calls.